 And lastly I drove the Twenty Mule Team Road.
 It was an interesting drive, but I was wishing I could have gotten out for a walk.
 With the high temperatures I couldn’t leave my dogs in the truck.
 Next trip there will be hopefully more walking and less driving.

 - I had heard that there was no cell service in Death Valley.
 It is true, there is no cell service anywhere (that I found) except for poor service at Stovepipe Wells and Furnace Creek.
-At those two locations I could receive and send text emails and sometime get the NOAA weather internet page.
+At those two locations I could receive and send text and emails, and sometime get the NOAA weather internet page.
 I could make a phone call.
 But I could not sent out an email with a picture.